Getting Help for Alcohol Problems

 - Find a support group for older people with alcohol problems.

-- Check out a 12-step program, like AA (Alcoholics Anonymous), that offers support to people who want to stop drinking.
+- Check out a 12-step program, like AA (Alcoholics Anonymous), that offers support and programs for people who want to stop drinking.

 Many older adults decide to quit drinking in later life.
 You can do it, too.
 There are many things you can do to cut back or stop drinking.
 You can: